-We all saw a clear directive in the Bible to care for children and those in vulnerable situations.
-In James 1:27, where we get our name, we’re told:
+This group of people saw a clear directive in the Bible to care for children and those in vulnerable situations and formed DC127.
+James 1:27 instructs:

 pure and faultless is this: to look after orphans and widows in their distress, and to keep oneself from being polluted by the world.

-We also recognize that our story is larger than DC and just one piece of a national movement.
-We were inspired by churches and movements across the country who are uniting for kids in in foster care.
-We modeled DC127 off of Project 1.27 in Colorado and are part of the 1.27 Network, which includes groups in Colorado, Arizona, and New York.
+Since then, DC127 has continued to grow to support families and children across the Nation’s Capitol.
+Inspired by churches and movements across the country who are uniting for kids in in foster care, DC127 modeled itself off of Project 1.27 in Colorado.
+DC127 is also a part of the 1.27 Network, which includes groups in Colorado, Arizona, and New York.

 We believe that the church is uniquely positioned to support and recruit foster and adoptive families, and work to empower churches with the tools they need to be a supportive place for families.